-Assisi’s approach to community development has evolved over the 40 years of working with disadvantaged communities.
+Assisi’s approach to community development has evolved over years of working with disadvantaged communities.
 Our success is due to our commitment to supporting tangible, practical and most importantly, self-sustaining initiatives in disadvantaged communities.
 Assisi works directly with communities, particularly women, to alleviate poverty through initiatives such as Self-Help/Savings Groups, micro-enterprise and educational, health and Water, Sanitation and Hygiene (WASH) services.

 By June 2020, Assisi aims to achieve the following goals: